 This offer resulted in many more congregate care agencies pursuing an accreditation and working towards a QRTP certification to better meet the needs of children in out of home care.
-As of October 2022, the Department currently has fifteen contracted QRTP providers, with an additional ten providers working through the accreditation process to pursue QRTP.
+As of November 2023, the Department currently has seventeen contracted QRTP providers.
+The Department is working with the congregate care community to continue to work to expand the QRTP options as needed.